griffithlab/pVACtools/docs/index.rst

 **pVACfuse**
    A tool for detecting neoantigens resulting from gene fusions.

+**pVACsplice**
+   A tool for detecting neoantigens resulting from splice site variants.

 **pVACvector**
    A tool designed to aid specifically in the construction of DNA-based cancer vaccines.